 We have elected to be taxed as a REIT for U.S. federal income tax purposes.
 Accordingly, we generally will not be subject to U.S. federal income taxes on our taxable income that we distribute currently to our shareholders as long as we maintain our qualification as a REIT.
 We intend to conduct our operations so that neither we nor any of our subsidiaries is required to register as an investment company under the Investment Company Act of 1940, as amended, or the "Investment Company Act."

-As of December 31, 2022, our book value per share was \$8.40 as compared to \$11.76 as of December 31, 2021.
+As of December 31, 2023, our book value per share was \$7.32 as compared to \$8.40 as of December 31, 2022, respectively.

 Trends and Recent Market Developments

 Market Overview